What We Know About The Texas Church Shooting Suspect

 A spokeswoman for the park did not respond to questions."

-At Sunday's news conference, TDPS Director Martin said he there was "a lot of work to be done" in the investigation.
+At Sunday's news conference, TDPS Director Martin said there was "a lot of work to be done" in the investigation.

 "Everybody here wants facts, wants information about what's going on," he said.
 "We'd love to provide you more.
 But if you came here wanting to know the motive behind the shooting, you're going to leave here disappointed."